 If you're a musician, then you'll recognize that the lines in the upper right hand corner of the logo are a music staff with a repeat sign.

-Brenda is a musician, so we incorporated something into the logo that expressed our founder's creativity.
-(She really does play French horn.
-It's not just a cheesy prop in her photo!)
-We like the symbolism of the repeat sign: We hope that both our clients and BL Speer & Associates experience repeated successes in our endeavors!
+Brenda is a musician, so she incorporated something into the logo that expressed her creativity.
+(She plays French horn and is currently principal French horn with the Pikes Peak Philharmonic.)
+Brenda likes the symbolism of the repeat sign: She hopes that both her clients and Brenda L. Speer, LLC, experience repeated successes in our endeavors!